shinesolutions/aem-aws-stack-builder/docs/configuration.md

 | cron.no_proxy | A comma separated value of domain suffixes that you don't want to use with the web proxy, e.g. `localhost,127.0.0.1` | Optional | None |

 ### Network configuration properties

+These configurations are applicable only to network infrastructure when you can create VPC using AEM AWS Stack Builder.

 | Name | Description | Required? | Default |
 |------|-------------| ----------|---------|